A self-similar model of galaxy formation and dark halo relaxation: Results

-In general, we observe that the presence of a halo tends to cause a slightly slower accretion of gas shells in most cases.
+In general, we observe that the presence of a dark matter halo tends to cause a slightly slower accretion of gas shells in most cases.
 This phenomenon is demonstrated by comparing the profiles of gas co-evolved with dark matter against that of gas in the absence of dark matter in the left column of \figref{fig:halo-influence-on-gas} for two distinct accretion rates.
+To recall, for the gas-only halo, we set the total mass within turnaround to be gas mass; on the other hand in the halo with co-evolving dark matter and gas, the cosmic baryon fraction times the total mass within turnaround is considered to be the gas mass and the rest is considered the dark matter mass.
 Although the velocity is marginally reduced, the overall behavior remains consistent.
 This is evident in the mass distribution, where a slightly larger disk is portrayed by the density profile in the bottom-left panel of \figref{fig:halo-influence-on-gas}.
 It is worth noting that this response is consistent across various cases presented in \secref{sec:results-gaso}, where different model parameters were considered.

 An exception to this pattern arises when allowing the gas to shock at a location different from the reference choice.
 Specifically, when placing the shock at a larger radius while keeping the rest of the model at the reference level, the background dark matter halo causes the gas shells to potentially freeze before reaching the disk (see middle column of \figref{fig:halo-influence-on-gas}).
 Conversely, when placing the shock in the inner region at just $60\%$ of the dark matter splashback radius, the influence of the dark halo accelerates the gas shell accretion, triggering a `cooling catastrophe' even at the reference cooling rate.